 The district covers seven communities with a population of more than 100,000 residents and 47,000 households in the northwest suburbs, including all or parts of New Hope, Brooklyn Center, Brooklyn Park, Crystal, Golden Valley, Plymouth, and Robbinsdale.

-District 281 operates 10 elementary schools for students in grades K-5 including Meadow Lake, Sonnesyn and Rbbinsdale Spanish Immersion schools located in New Hope, two middle schools for grades 6-8 located nearby in Plymouth and Robbinsdale, two high schools for 9-12 including Cooper located in New Hope and Armstrong in Plymouth, and Highview Alternative School.
+District 281 operates 10 elementary schools for students in grades K-5 including Meadow Lake, Sonnesyn and Robbinsdale Spanish Immersion schools located in New Hope, two middle schools for grades 6-8 located nearby in Plymouth and Robbinsdale, two high schools for 9-12 including Cooper located in New Hope and Armstrong in Plymouth, and Highview Alternative Program at Sandburg School.

-The district also has an extensive community education program based at the Sandberg Learning Center in Golden Valley and the New Hope Learning Center at 8301 47th Avenue North in New Hope.
+The district also has an extensive community education program based at the Sandburg Learning Center in Golden Valley and the New Hope Learning Center at 8301 47th Avenue North in New Hope.

 For more information about Robbinsdale Area Schools, visit its website at rdale.org or call the district offices at 763-504-8000.